Advanced Compiler Settings Dialog Box (Visual Basic)

-By default, this check box is cleared to include integer overflow checks.
-Select this check box to remove integer overflow checks.
+This check box is cleared, by default, to enable integer overflow checking.
+Select this check box to remove integer overflow checking.
 If you select this check box, integer calculations might be faster.
 However, if you remove overflow checking and data type capacities overflow, incorrect results might be stored without an error being raised.

 If overflow conditions are checked and an integer operation overflows, an OverflowException exception is thrown.
-If overflow conditions are not checked, integer operation overflows do not throw an exception.
+If overflow conditions are not checked, integer operation overflows don't throw an exception.

-By default, this check box is cleared to disable compiler optimizations.
+This check box is cleared, by default, to disable compiler optimizations.
 Select this check box to enable compiler optimizations.
 Compiler optimizations make your output file smaller, faster, and more efficient.
 However, because optimizations cause code rearrangement in the output file, compiler optimizations can make debugging difficult.